fireproofsocks/cowrie/docs/config.md

 # Configuration

-`Cowrie` built to be stylable.
+`Cowrie` is built to be stylable.
 Instead of a Cascading Style Sheets (CSS), we have configuration details.

-There are several parts of the config:
+Most of the functions will pass their text through the following pipeline:

+1. A pre-transformation function
+2. A formatting prefix (where `IO.ANSI` codes are applied)
+3. A post-transformation function

+The configuration settings have sections corresponding to these steps.

 ## Pre-Transformations